SDP-BOSTON: June 27 - August 1, 2015

 Housing & Dining

-SDP residents are housed in a nearby university dormitory in Boston.
-There is a large lounge area within the dormitory.
-Monday through Friday, residential students are served breakfast and dinner in a nearby dining facility.
+SDP residents are housed in a nearby university residence hall in Boston.
+There is a large lounge area within the residence hall.
+Monday through Friday, residential students are served breakfast and dinner in a nearby university dining facility.
 Lunch is provided at the studio for residential students.
 Brunch and dinner are provided on the weekends.

 Boston is a safe, vibrant, thriving city renowned for its cultural facilities, world-class educational institutions, champion sports franchises, and its place at the very forefront of American history.
 Students will live near the Fenway area and dance in Boston's historic South End.